WordPress/performance/plugins/speculation-rules/readme.txt

 As mentioned above, adding the `no-prerender` CSS class to a link will prevent it from being prerendered (but not prefetched).
 Additionally, links with `rel=nofollow` will neither be prefetched nor prerendered because some plugins add this to non-idempotent links (e.g. add to cart); such links ideally should rather be buttons which trigger a POST request or at least they should use `wp_nonce_url()`.

+= How will this impact analytics and personalization? =

+Prerendering can affect analytics and personalization.

+For client-side JavaScript, is recommended to delay these until the page clicks and some solutions (like Google Analytics) already do this automatically for prerender.
+See [Impact on Analytics](https://developer.chrome.com/docs/web-platform/prerender-pages#impact-on-analytics).
+Additionally, cross-origin iframes are not loaded until activation which can further avoid issues here.

+Speculating on hover (moderate) increases the chance the page will be loaded, over preloading without this signal, and thus reduces the risk here.
+Alternatively, the plugin offers to only speculate on mouse/pointer down (conservative) which further reduces the risk here and is an option for sites which are concerned about this, at the cost of having less of a lead time and so less of a performance gain.

+A prerendered page is linked to the page that prerenders it, so personalisation may already be known by this point and changes (e.g. browsing other products, or logging in/out) may require a new page load, and hence a new prerender anyway, which will take these into account.
+But it definitely is something to be aware of and test!

 = Where can I submit my plugin feedback? =

 Feedback is encouraged and much appreciated, especially since this plugin may contain future WordPress core features.
 If you have suggestions or requests for new features, you can [submit them as an issue in the WordPress Performance Team's GitHub repository](https://github.com/WordPress/performance/issues/new/choose).
 If you need help with troubleshooting or have a question about the plugin, please [create a new topic on our support forum](https://wordpress.org/support/plugin/speculation-rules/#new-topic-0).